MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/managing-teams-chat-icon-windows-11.md

 ## Removing the Chat Icon using Intune

 Use the new CSP setting, "Experience/ConfigureChatIcon", which removes the Chat Icon.
 This requires the Enterprise or Education edition.
-For more information, see [Policy CSP – Experience – Windows Client Management | Microsoft Docs](/windows/client-management/mdm/policy-csp-experience).
+For more information, see [Policy CSP – Experience](/windows/client-management/mdm/policy-csp-experience).

-Create a new Configuration Profile for Windows 10 and later, type Custom and use the following setting:
+Create a new Configuration Profile for Windows 10 and later, type *Custom* and use the following setting:

 `OMA-URI = ". /Device/Vendor/MSFT/Policy/Config/Experience/ConfigureChatIcon"`